 Fall Food & Drink Festivals

+Williamsburg’s fall calendar is filled with food and drink events that celebrate the region’s culinary scene.
 Savor local flavors at the Yorktown Wine & Oyster Festival, typically held in October.
 Indulge in some of life’s most delicious pleasures, listen to live music, and soak up scenic York River views as you enjoy delicacies from the sea and local vineyards.
 Be sure to purchase tickets for this special event.

 Halloween Happenings

-Get in the Halloween spirit at Busch Gardens® Howl-O-Scream®, running from early September to early November.
+Get in the Halloween spirit at 🔻Busch Gardens® Howl-O-Scream®, running from early September to early November.
 This favorite fall event features haunted houses, scare zones, and spine-tingling live shows.
 Other fall festivities at the famous theme park include the not-too-scary Busch Gardens® Halloween Spooktacular for kids and the Busch Gardens® Fiends Frenzy 5k Run.
-And of course, the park’s rides and roller coasters offer exhilarating thrills any time of year.
+And of course, the park’s rides and roller coasters provide exhilarating thrills any time of year.

 Busch Gardens Williamsburg Howl-O-Scream

-Also check out Family Frights at Jamestown Settlement, a spooky museum night where the attraction’s outdoor areas transform into a frightfully delightful setting.
+All ages can enjoy Family Frights at Jamestown Settlement, a spooky museum night where the attraction’s outdoor areas transform into a frightfully delightful setting.
 Expect Halloween-themed décor, festive music, creepy crafts and games, face painting, and trick-or-treating.

 Thanksgiving-Themed Events

 In late November, Jamestown Settlement hosts Foods & Feasts of Colonial Virginia.
 Discover centuries-old cooking techniques and learn what the settlers gathered, preserved, and prepared on land and sea – long before electric stoves and refrigerators.
-See how early Virginians preserved food by smoking and salt curing and cooked meals in clay pots and iron kettles.
+See how early Virginians preserved food by smoking and salt curing and how they cooked meals in clay pots and iron kettles.
 While the cooking demos are for demonstration purposes only, the event is a feast for the mind and senses.
 It’s included with general admission to Jamestown Settlement.

 More Fall Fun